-The 2013 Ford Mustang ranks 3 out of 10 Affordable Sports Cars.
-This ranking is based on our analysis of 21 published reviews and test drives of the Ford Mustang, and our analysis of reliability and safety data.
+The 2013 Ford Mustang ranks 3 out of 9 Affordable Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Ford Mustang, as well as reliability and safety data.

-The 2013 Ford Mustang offers exciting muscle-car performance at a compelling price, though some competitors offer better handling or a nicer interior.
+The 2013 Ford Mustang offers exciting muscle-car performance at a compelling price, though some competitors offer a nicer interior or better handling.

 Inside, auto journalists say that the Mustang’s interior is a mixed bag.
 While the dash looks well-built with high-quality materials, the plastic door panels don’t live up to the same standard.
 Like other sports cars, the Mustang’s back seat isn’t adult-friendly, though there’s still more passenger and trunk space than most cars in the class.
 Reviewers remain impressed with the Mustang’s performance, especially considering its low price.
 However, you should expect to dip into the options list if you want tech features like a USB port or Bluetooth, as neither one is standard on the Mustang.

 - "Any Mustang is a fine sporty coupe that offers an attractive blend of performance, swagger, value, and surprising usability." -- Consumer Guide